htetpaihtun/docker-for-my-friends/chapter-5/README.md

 The RUN instruction will execute any commands in a new layer on top of the current image and commit the results.
 The resulting committed image will be used for the next step in the Dockerfile.

 Layering RUN instructions and generating commits conforms to the core concepts of Docker where commits are cheap and containers can be created from any point in an image’s history, much like source control.
 To simply, it add extra layer on stack and you can track and use it later.

-Since `CMD` adds extra layers to your image, you might want to reduce `CMD` instructions as much as possible.
+Since `RUN` adds extra layers to your image, you might want to reduce `RUN` instructions as much as possible.
 You might want to do something like this most of the time;
 ```Dockerfile
 RUN apk update ; apk upgrade